upperlinecode/react-prop-drilling/README.md

 9. Update the interface to group cards by their `region`: Arctic Ocean, Atlantic Ocean, Indian Ocean, Pacific Ocean, Antarctic Ocean.
 How might you pre-process the `data` in order to get a list of all unique regions?

 > Hint: consider how you might use the `.filter()` method to populate cards in each section.

+10. Add an option that sorts islands (a) alphabetically by name (A to Z), or (b) by page number (lowest to highest).
+Store the choice in state and apply the sort to each region.